 A very common problem Mac users have is playing Windows Media Video (WMV) files.
-When your Mac tries to open WMV files by default in QuickTime, commonly you'll receive an error message along the lines of 'This is not a movie file'.
-The reason for this is because WMV files use Microsoft proprietary codecs that don't work in OS X. This is really annoying if someone sends you a WMV video clip by e-mail or if you want to download a WMV clip from the net.
+When your Mac tries to open WMV files by default in QuickTime, you'll commonly receive an error message along the lines of 'This is not a movie file'.
+The reason behind this it the fact that WMV files use Microsoft proprietary codecs that don't work in OS X. This gets really annoying if you come across a WMV file and want to watch it on your Mac.

-In 2006, Microsoft discontinued making Windows Media Player for Macs meaning there was no longer a tailor made player for the WMV format for OS X. Fortunately, there are a few free and easy solutions.
+Microsoft discontinued Windows Media Player for Mac way back in 2006, meaning there's no longer a tailor made player for the WMV format for OS X. Fortunately, there are a few free and easy solutions.
 Below are the top 3 WMV compatible players for Mac.

-VLC Media Player The most versatile player out there allows you to play WMV files as well without the Flip4Mac Plugin.
-However, this is just a playback solution - it won't allow you to edit WMV in QuickTime supported applications, such as iMovie and Final Cut.
-The great thing about VLC Media Player however is that it's lightweight, fast and can handle almost any media format you throw at it.
+The most versatile player out there, VLC media players lets you play WMV files without the Flip4Mac Plugin, although it's only a playback solution; it doesn't let you edit WMV files in QuickTime supported apps including iMovie and Final Cut.
+The great thing about VLC Media Player, however, is that it's lightweight, fast, and can handle almost any media format you throw at it.

-MPlayer OSX This player emerged out of the Google Codes project as an attempt to create an all-round player.
+This player emerged out of the Google Codes project as an attempt to create an all-round player.
 MPlayer OSX is a simple but powerful video player designed specifically for Mac and can handle WMV playback.
-It features more options and preferences than VLC Player with the only drawback that the first time it plays a video, it has to build a font cache which can take a while but only has to be done once.
+It features more options and preferences than VLC Player, with the only drawback being that the first time it plays a video, it has to build a font cache, which can take a while.
+Luckily, it only has to be done once.